Processing Your Payment

 Repaired Babb’s covered bridge reopens ahead of schedule

-Babb's covered bridge COURTESY / MDOT Traffic can once again flow over the Babb's bridge after the MDOT completed a months-long repair process.
+Babb's covered bridge Photo / Courtesy of the Maine Dept. of Transportation Traffic can once again flow over the Babb's bridge after the Maine Department of Transportation completed repairs ahead of schedule.

 While it’s one of just eight remaining covered bridges in Maine, the current Babb’s Bridge is no longer the original bridge built in 1840.
 That structure was destroyed by arson in 1973.
-The current bridge was reconstructed by the MDOT using locally milled lumber and historically authentic techniques and reopened to traffic in 1976.
+The current bridge was reconstructed by the Maine DOT using locally milled lumber and historically authentic techniques and reopened to traffic in 1976.

 Sign up for Enews